ShumailaAhmed/AI-Workshop/README.md

 We have trained our very first CNN.
 We can move on to more complex CNN architectures and more complex data and more effective training techniques.

 ## Introduction to CIFAR-10
-We have seen MNIST Dataset which contains gray-scale single channel images.
-The real world data you will encounter will often be RGB image with usefull information in each channel so converting it to grayscale wont be a good idea.
+We have seen MNIST Dataset which contains gray-scale single-channel images.
+The real-world data you will encounter will often be an RGB image with useful information in each channel so converting it to grayscale won't be a good idea.
 Cifar-10 is relatively harder to classify.
-It contains 50,000 training images and 10,000 Val images, containing 10 diffrent classes.
-For each class color, size, magnification, posses are very diverse.
+It contains 50,000 training images and 10,000 Val images, containing 10 different classes.
+For each class color, size, magnification, possess are very diverse.
 Each image is 32x32 images.

 ![CIFAR-10](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/cifar.png)